Migrating to an External Database

 If you were using TeamCity with the internal storage engine, there are two ways to switch to an external database:

-• Switch with no data migration: build configurations settings will be preserved, but not the historical builds data or users.
+• db_switch with no data migration: build configurations settings will be preserved, but not the historical builds data or users.

-• Full Migration: all the data is preserved except Inspections and Duplicate build results as well as statistics data (and any database-stored data provided by the third-party plugins).
+• db_full: all the data is preserved except Inspections and Duplicate build results as well as statistics data (and any database-stored data provided by the third-party plugins).

 Switching to another database